Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Proof for the Noisy Case

 As $p_1 \leq \frac{1}{C}$, we have:

-Therefore, when the two optimizers use the same learning rate $\eta$, to achieve an excess risk of $\cO\left(\frac{\log K}{K}\right)$, the number of steps required by GD is at least $\left(\frac{K}{M}\right)$ times that of Muon.
-When $\frac{K}{M}$ becomes larger, which means the group size $C$ is large, the gap between the two optimizers extends further.
+Therefore, when the two optimizers use the same learning rate $\eta$, to achieve an excess risk of $\cO\left(\frac{M^2\log K}{K}\right)$, the number of steps required by GD is at least $C$ times that of Muon, when $M$ is treated as a relatively fixed constant.
+When the group size $C$ is large, the gap between the two optimizers extends further.